Netcracker/KubeMarine/documentation/internal/Patches.md

     def is_applicable(self, cluster: KubernetesCluster): ...
 ```

-### Change Default Behaviour
+### Change Default Behavior

-Sometimes we need to change default configuration of some services (e.g. [defaults.yaml](/kubemarine/resources/configurations/defaults.yaml))
+Sometimes we need to change the default configuration of some services like [defaults.yaml](/kubemarine/resources/configurations/defaults.yaml)
-or to change default behaviour of Kubemarine.
+or to change the default behavior of Kubemarine.
-Although new version of Kubemarine follows better practices, it is possible to persist old behaviour for old clusters.
+Although the new version of Kubemarine follows better practices, it is possible to persist the old behavior for old clusters.

-If old behaviour is remained configurable, we can set it in the patch.
+If the old behavior remains configurable, we can set it in the patch.

 ```python
 from kubemarine.core.action import Action